 ,

-Living with Alzheimer's disease at any stage can be very challenging.
-Whether you are the person with the disease or someone who supports them, it is normal to feel a variety of emotions including grief and loss throughout all stages of the disease.
+Living with dementia at any stage can be very challenging.
+Whether you are the person with the disease or someone who supports them, it is normal to feel a variety of emotions, including grief and loss, throughout all stages of the disease.
 It is important to acknowledge your feelings, care for yourself and seek the practical help and emotional support that you need.

 ,